Green-2/BloomFilterClassProject/README.md

 Hence, the time benchmarks are done with JMH, which evaluates how much time the system takes to perform operations given to the test method.

-The False Positive rates is done by hand.

 ### Implementation of JMH Benchmarks